Research & Policy

 GPSA has develeoped the GPCLE as a framework to guide continuous quality improvement of the practice learning environment.
 The GPCLE has been adapted for general practice training environments from the Best Practice Clinical Learning Environment (BPCLE) Framework as part of a research project funded by the Australian Government via the Australian General Practice Training (AGPT) Program.

-Click on the header image to the left to download the guide developed from this research project, the below image for the corresponding manuscript, and here to see the tools subsequently developed as another example of how GPSA translates research into best practice resources and tools to drive quality.
+Click here to download the guide developed from this research project, and here to see the tools subsequently developed as another example of how GPSA translates research into best practice resources and tools to drive quality.

 Please note that while reasonable care is taken to provide accurate information at the time of creation, we frequently update content and links as needed.
 If you identify any inconsistencies or broken links, please let us know by email.